 Nepal joined the ILO in 1966.
-During the earlier years, the ILO Office in Nepal did not have a formal country programme and was represented by the United Nations Development Programme (UNDP).
-In view of the increasing opportunities and scope of the enlarged portfolio of ILO programmes, the Office of the Senior ILO Adviser was established in January 1994 in Nepal.
-The Kathmandu Office transitioned to a Country Office in 2000 with a “Director” replacing the Senior ILO Adviser.
+In view of the increasing need for support in Nepal and scope for expansion of ILO programmes, the Office of the Senior ILO Adviser was established in January 1994 in Nepal.
+The Kathmandu Office transitioned to a full-fledged Country Office in 2000.